dwave-examples/distributed-computing/README.md

 ### Variables

-The formulation of this problem defines a binary variable x for each pair (n, k), where n is a node in the graph and k is a partition.
-If the solution returns variable (n, k) = 1, then node n is assigned to partition k.
-Otherwise, if the solution returns variable (n, k) = 0, then node n is *not* assigned to partition k.
+The formulation of this problem defines a binary variable x for each pair (n, p), where n is a node in the graph and p is a partition.
+If the solution returns variable (n, p) = 1, then node n is assigned to partition p.
+Otherwise, if the solution returns variable (n, p) = 0, then node n is *not* assigned to partition p.

 ### Objective

 The objective for this problem is to minimize the number of inter-partition edges.
 We can formulate this as a binary quadratic expression that needs to be minimized by considering an arbitrary edge (i, j) between nodes i and j in the graph.
-For each partition k, we add the expression
+For each partition p, we add the expression
-(i, k) + (j, k) - 2\*(i, k)\*(j, k) to decrease the overall cost when i and j are assigned to the same partition, and increase the overall cost when they are not.
-To see how this expression maps to these costs, we examine the following table which demonstrates the cost of edge (i, j), depending on whether i and j are each assigned to partition k.
+(i, p) + (j, p) - 2\*(i, p)\*(j, p) to decrease the overall cost when i and j are assigned to the same partition, and increase the overall cost when they are not.
+To see how this expression maps to these costs, we examine the following table which demonstrates the cost of edge (i, j), depending on whether i and j are each assigned to partition p.

 | (i, k) | (j, k) | edge (i,j) | cost |
 | :---: | :---: | :---: | :---: |